 - Seasonal specials that reflect what's growing on and around the farm

-Each cheese is presented with suggested pairings from the farm's own pantry: house-made jams, fruit chutneys, pickled vegetables, and artisan crackers.
+Each cheese is presented with suggested pairings from the farm's own pantry: house-made jams, fruit chutneys, pickled vegetables, and artisan crackers - including rice crackers for the gluten-sensitive among us.
 It's a proper tasting, not a nibble.

 The Accompaniments